A new customer sees your company’s website, a post on social media or a testimonial from a satisfied client and reaches out to learn more.

 I always like to describe autoresponders as the Ron Popeil “Set It and Forget It” of email marketing.
 Of course, you don’t really “forget it” but using an autoresponder creates one less daily task for you as a small business marketer.

-An autoresponder is a series of email marketing campaigns that are sent to your subscribers in the order and frequency that you decide.
+An autoresponder is an automated series of email marketing campaigns that are sent to your subscribers in the order and frequency that you decide.

 To help you visualize, here’s a sample schedule for an email autoresponder.
 It’s important to note that the order and timing of these email campaigns can and should be changed depending on how your audience receives and reacts to your messaging: